 Distraction Brewing Company

 There is a lot of development happening in this north-of-Boston city—hello, Encore Boston—and of course that includes fresh, local beer.
 About a mile away from both Down the Road Brewing Co. and Everett’s Fermentation District (home to Night Shift and Bone Up brewing companies, and Short Path Distillery), BearMoose Brewing Co. is headed for Revere Beach Parkway.
 Cofounders and longtime homebrewers Jeff Wetzel and Andrew Gilman are installing a vintage, 10-barrel brewhouse, as well as a 2-barrel pilot system, on which they’ll create a variety of taproom-only beers.
 They’re sharing a rustic-industrial taproom with Deep Cuts Deli, a pop-up sandwich shop from restaurant and music industry veteran Ian McGregor.
+(UPDATE, July 16, 2019: BearMoose Brewery has opened, but it’s no longer in partnership with Deep Cuts Deli.)
 Wetzel is an architect by day, and he is leading the DIY renovations, which include mahogany bar tops crafted by Gilman’s father-in-law.
-When it opens, alongside the food and drink focus, BearMoose Brewing and Deep Cuts Deli will be an artist-centered community space hosting concerts, art shows, and workshops.
+When it opens, alongside the beer focus, BearMoose Brewing will be an artist-centered community space hosting concerts, art shows, and workshops.
 “Staying small and just having a taproom gives us a lot of freedom to experiment,” Wetzel says.